Skip to Content

 oberon/adapter.ts

-import "server-cli-only" import { initOberon } from "@oberoncms/core/adapter" import { authPlugin } from "@oberoncms/core/auth" import { plugin as developmentPlugin } from "@oberoncms/plugin-development" import { plugin as tailwindPlugin } from "@oberoncms/plugin-tailwind" import { plugin as tursoPlugin } from "@oberoncms/plugin-turso" import { config } from "./config" export const { adapter, handler } = initOberon({ config, plugins: [developmentPlugin, tursoPlugin, tailwindPlugin, authPlugin], })
+import "server-cli-only" import { defineConfig } from "@oberoncms/core" import { authPlugin } from "@oberoncms/core/auth" import { plugin as developmentPlugin } from "@oberoncms/plugin-development" import { plugin as tailwindPlugin } from "@oberoncms/plugin-tailwind" import { plugin as tursoPlugin } from "@oberoncms/plugin-turso" import { clientConfig } from "./client.config" export const config = defineConfig({ client: clientConfig, plugins: [developmentPlugin, tursoPlugin, tailwindPlugin, authPlugin], })

 Plugin Order

 Plugin order is significant.
-Generated apps place:
+Generated starter apps place:

 • developmentPlugin first